 Every nation needs to distribute smart phone software for radiation detection, soil sample kits and teams to verify video evidence and interview witnesses and victims of potential WMD attacks.

 Only then will the attacks stop.

 Gordon Duff is a Marine combat veteran of the Vietnam War that has worked on veterans and POW issues for decades and consulted with governments challenged by security issues.
-He’s a senior editor and chairman of the board of Veterans Today, especially for the online magazine “New Eastern OUtlook
+He’s a senior editor and chairman of the board of VT, especially for the online magazine “New Eastern OUtlook

 Those confirming proofs were supplied here, by sources at the IAEA:

 Nukes on Yemen, Confirming Proofs: Introduction to Nuclear Operations

 Introduction to Nuclear Operations